A kids body image is developed through the example of the adults in their life. When we have a healthy body image, they can too!

 When we pay attention to what we say, take a step back and really listen, it helps us hear how we talk about ourselves better.

-It’s so important that we start with us when it comes to teaching our kids body positivity and maintaining a healthy mindset.
+While teaching our kids about nutrition is important, it's even more important that we start with us when it comes to teaching our kids body positivity and maintaining a healthy mindset.

 Kids Body Image Struggles